MDobak/go-xerrors/README.md

 the following errors occurred: [username cannot be empty, password is too short]
 ```

-Most messages returned by the `Error` method are one-line strings; the `xerrors` package follows this convention.
+Most messages returned by the `Error` method are one-line strings, the `xerrors` package follows this convention.

 Another way is to use one of the following functions: `xerrors.Print`, `xerrors.Sprint`, or `xerrors.Fprint`.
 The
 advantage of using these functions is that they will also display additional details, such as stack traces, and the